-The Board consisted of a majority of independent directors during the Reporting Period, except in the period from 9 November to 11 November 2015.
-During that period, the Board consisted of 4 non-independent directors and 3 independent directors.
+The Board consisted of a majority of independent directors during the Reporting Period, except in the period from 3 February 2017 to 20 March 2017.
+During that period, the Board consisted of 2 non-independent directors and 2 independent directors.
+The Board was actively engaged in securing additional independent directors before and during that period, to ensure an appropriate balance of independent and non-independent directors was maintained.